Local Cache is the only cache available in the developer installation of NCache, but it does not support remote clients for local cache.

-A local cache has two isolation levels:
+A local cache has two isolation levels as follows:

 Since objects are stored in the same address space as the cache client, cache clients get the reference to cached objects instead of a copy.
-For multithreaded applications, where multiple threads are modifying the same object, these changes need to be synchronized using various synchronization techniques available in .NET framework.
+For multithreaded applications, where multiple threads are modifying the same object, these changes need to be synchronized using various synchronization techniques available in the .NET framework.

 still required to have all objects marked as

 calculates the size of an object by serializing the objects which later

 helps in eviction when needed.

 This isolation level means that the cache resides in a separate process (the NCache service process) from the client application.
 Multiple clients (local and remote) can connect to the same cache to share data.
 Latency, in this case, is more than InProc cache, because of the communication cost outside the process.